Key questions to answer when budgeting for couples.

 There’s nothing wrong with that picture (or the personal finance strategy that goes with it), but that’s not the way the world works for many of us these days.
 And if your life path is headed in a different direction, then a standard money management strategy may not work for you either.

-The information below can help you answer some key questions about your financial future as a couple.
+The information below is a beginner’s guide to budgeting for couples.
 But in the end, it’s up to you to map your own financial destiny.
-If you have questions or you’re having trouble with debt, call us and we can help, We also encourage you to sign up for a personal financial management platform to make it easier to manage your money – no matter which strategy you choose.
+If you have questions or you’re having trouble with debt, call us and we can help.
+We also encourage you to sign up for a personal financial management platform to make it easier to manage your money – no matter which strategy you choose.

 Key Question No. 1: Joint or Separate?

-The biggest question that couples face is whether you want to maintain separate accounts or plan on eventually merging your finances with joint accounts.
+The biggest question to tackle when budgeting for couples is whether you want to maintain separate accounts or plan on eventually merging your finances with joint accounts.
 Joint finance means you have the same bank accounts, file taxes together, apply for credit and loans together, and – as a result – suffer the same fate if you have problems with debt.

 It’s important to note that even if you get married and decide to maintain everything jointly, you’ll still have individual credit scores – and they may even be slightly different because you both start off in different places with credit before you got together.
 You will both still have individual credit scores, but since the same penalties and debt problems will impact you both, it’s effectively like your credit score is hitched to someone else’s score, too.